 Matt and Liam Dennis are a father-son duo who run Nebo Park Farm in East Maitland.
-This highly productive 14-hectare market gardenias previously a turf farm.
+This highly productive 14-hectare market garden was previously a turf farm.
 It is now a family business that has spawned a second generation of farmers.
 At a time when Maitland’s rural land is being absorbed by the urban sprawl the importance of a family business like this cannot be overstated.

 The farm produces a wide range of crops including pumpkins, potatoes, brassicas, corn, silver beet, tomatoes, sweet potatoes, beetroot, capsicums, melons and beans.
 They run a Facebook page where you can keep up with their latest produce.